sanket1729/adv_btc_workshop/tap_ms_workshop.md

 In = KzCB2QwrKen2Bnx2Q299iPUV8TF1UzPGWDGZFtpUtnodeegSCn9F
 cA = KyyvHq1wxvVEi3V8MfoqaC8WXkcqpiNkr9BQJocKdRLJDAa6LEVB
 ```
-Replace the keys with private keys and save the desciptor
+Replace the keys with private keys and save the descriptor

 ```
 PRIV_DESC="tr(KyyvHq1wxvVEi3V8MfoqaC8WXkcqpiNkr9BQJocKdRLJDAa6LEVB,{and_v(v:pk(KzCB2QwrKen2Bnx2Q299iPUV8TF1UzPGWDGZFtpUtnodeegSCn9F),older(9)),multi_a(2,L5T1XNNoMxQpDyQGD8dgMvEB9wpxScxcovaYAmJhr1zCgqcCCd9v,Kwc3gGyaLJe6HvZWTtyS8eu49assTZwdvGfcXKVke7tZjYmb6uJr)})"
 ```

 Get the information about the descriptor using `hal ms descriptor --regtest $PRIV_DESC`.
-This will output a `key_map` and a descrpitor replacing all the private keys with public keys and a public descriptor.
+This will output a `key_map` and a descriptor replacing all the private keys with public keys and a public descriptor.
 Copy paste the key map in a file and this is your INSECURE wallet!
 For this demo, we only deal with stateless wallets spending a single transaction.
 In practice, these would be BIP32 wallets with xpubs and some derivation paths with wildcards.

 ```
 "key_map": {